earth-genome/water-service/README.md

 ## water-service

-The objective of this repository is to serve out surface water data from Landsat 7 satellite imagery.
+The objective of this repository is to provision global data on surface water from Landsat 7 satellite imagery.

 **Base URL**